 In people with autism, rigidity of thought is characterised by not knowing what might happen if a plan doesn’t happen and needing structure and routine to stay calm.
 In some cases, this need can lead to rigid behaviours, routines and rituals.
 Free time can be very difficult for people with autism as they may be unsure of what to do in this unplanned time.
-Some people with autism have excellent attention to detail, but may not be able to see the bigger picture.
+Some people with autism have excellent attention to detail, but may not be able to see the bigger picture or being able to cope with change or when things change.
 They may also have difficulty putting things into context.

 There are four things a person with autism needs to know:

-Structure and timetables can be excellent tools to help people with autism predict what will happen next.
+Structure, timetables and knowing about change in advance can be excellent tools to help people with autism predict what will happen next.
 Flowcharts can be helpful to support a person to understand the consequences of their actions, or decide which action to take depending on the situation.

 Many people with autism have a special interest.
 In contrast to obsessions, special interests bring intense pleasure to the person with autism.
 They are more than simply hobbies, they are what the person with autism thinks about most of the time.
 These special interests provide predictability and motivation.

-Anything can be a special interest for a person with autism, ranging from football teams and television programs to pieces of string and 50 pence pieces.
+Anything can be a special interest for a person with autism, ranging from football teams and television programs to pieces of string and 50 pence pieces or celebrities or famous people.
 The intensity of the interest is the key point which differentiates it from neurotypical interests.
 Some people with autism can name every actor who has played Dr Who, the years they appeared and what happened in each episode.

 People with autism may have more than one special interest, and some people have a range of different interests over their lifetimes.